 McDonald's is the world's largest hamburger chain and serves 69 million customers every single day across 101 countries in 37,000 different restaurants.
 Most of us are used to the typical McDonald's facade: a plain gray brick facade with the golden arches above the entrance.
 But, there are a few McDonald's restaurants that go beyond the usual.
-These eight McDonald's restaurants are some of the coolest restaurants the world.
+These seven McDonald's restaurants are some of the coolest restaurants in the world.

-The World's Largest McDonald's (For Six Weeks): Olympic Park, London, England
+The World's Largest McDonald's (For Six Weeks)—Olympic Park, London, England

 Now, here's the crazy part about this McDonald's.
-This supersized version was only in existence for the 6 weeks during the Olympics.
+This supersized version was only in existence for the six weeks during the Olympics.
 Then, it was torn down and materials were used in other British McDonald's.

 You won't get any frequent flier miles when you're eating in this airplane, but the food will probably be a lot better than typical airplane fare.
 When McDonald's franchisees in Taupo, New Zealand, purchased an old car dealership to convert it, a disused DC-3 plane came along with the purchase.
 Recently, the owners of the McDonald's refurbished the plane into a 20 seat extension of the restaurant, with the iconic yellow and red decorating the outside and interior of the plane.

-19th Century McDonald's: Debrecen, Hungary
+19th Century McDonald's—Debrecen, Hungary

-Retro McDonald's: Mount Ephraim, New Jersey
+Retro McDonald's—Mount Ephraim, New Jersey

-This retro style McDonald's is located in Mount Ephraim, New Jersey.
+This retro-style McDonald's is located in Mount Ephraim, New Jersey.
 The round little mascot at the top is called "Speedee" and was the McDonald's original mascot.
 Speedee wore a chef's uniform and had a hamburger-shaped face, which represented the restaurant chain's quick and efficient service.
 In 1962, the restaurant replaced Speedee with Ronald McDonald.

-UFO McDonald's: Roswell, New Mexico
+UFO McDonald's—Roswell, New Mexico

 Well, of course, if you were going to hop into a flying saucer McDonald's, you would want to do it in Roswell, New Mexico.
-This cool "unofficial crash site" location includes a UFO-shaped exterior which lights up at night and features flying rockets in the playroom.
+This cool "unofficial crash site" location includes a UFO-shaped exterior that lights up at night and features flying rockets in the playroom.

-Cast Iron McDonald's: Canal Street, New York, New York
+Cast Iron McDonald's—Canal Street, New York, New York

-The Happy Meals McDonald's: Dallas, Texas
+The Happy Meals McDonald's—Dallas, Texas